Ann Coulter cancels speech at Berkeley amid safety dispute

 Coulter said she might still visit Berkeley, long a bastion of liberal student activism, on Thursday as originally scheduled, but would not deliver an address in which she was expected to present a conservative critique of pro-immigration policies.

+Social media feeds of militant left-wing and right-wing activists remained abuzz with vows to proceed with the demonstrations and counter-demonstrations on campus that had been expected to accompany a Coulter appearance.

-Coulter had been scheduled to speak on Thursday at the invitation of the Young America’s Foundation and the Berkeley College Republicans.
-But Berkeley officials rejected those plans, saying they lacked a safe venue on campus to host the event on that date.
-They cited violent demonstrations by left-wing demonstrators in February hours before another right-wing media figure, Milo Yiannopoulos, had been scheduled to speak.
+Coulter, whose books include “Adios, America: The Left’s Plan to Turn Our Country Into a Third World Hellhole,” had originally been scheduled to speak on Thursday at the invitation of the Berkeley College Republicans and the Young America’s Foundation.
+But university officials rejected those plans, saying they lacked a safe venue on campus to host the event on that date.
+They cited the violence by left-wing protesters over Yiannopoulos’ scheduled appearance.

 Berkeley later proposed that Coulter’s speech be postponed to May 2.
 Coulter said she could not make it then and accused the school of trying to limit her audience by choosing a date that fell in a study week ahead of final exams.
-She then said she planned to go ahead with her speaking engagement on Thursday, with or without university approval.
+She then said she planned to go ahead with her speech on Thursday, with or without university approval.

-On Tuesday, the Young America’s Foundation and the Berkeley College Republicans sued school officials, claiming the public university was suppressing free-speech rights.

-Organizers subsequently withdrew support for the event altogether, accusing Berkeley of creating a “hostile atmosphere” and failing to assure police protection for those who attended, a charge the school denied.

-Berkeley spokesman Dan Mogulof said the university had received no update from Coulter or event sponsors.
-He declined to comment further.
+Coulter changed her mind on Wednesday after student organizers dropped support for the event altogether.
+College Republicans spokesman Naweed Thomas accused university and Berkeley city officials of “refusing to ensure the safety of all students.”

+He said sponsors would press their claims of infringement on free-speech rights in a federal lawsuit filed on Tuesday.

-Mogulof also shared a letter Berkeley Chancellor Nicholas Dirks sent to students on Wednesday saying campus police had learned that violence had been threatened if Coulter spoke.
+Campus spokesman Dan Mogulof responded by sharing a letter Berkeley Chancellor Nicholas Dirks sent to students on Wednesday saying campus police had learned that violence had been threatened if Coulter spoke.

-“This university has two non-negotiable commitments, one to free speech, the other to the safety of our campus community members, their guests, and the public,” he wrote.
-“This is a university, not a battleground.”Report Typo/Error